Optimal Transport for Machine Learners: Metric Properties: Topology and Applications

 As explained in Remark~\ref{rem-weak-conv-disc}, in the special case of Diracs, $\de_{x_n} \rightharpoonup \de_x$ is equivalent to $x_n \rightarrow x$.
 One can then contrast the strong topology with the Wasserstein distance if $x_n \neq x$, \eq{ \norm{\de_{x_n}-\de_x}_{\TV}=2 \qandq \Wass_p(\de_{x_n},\de_x) = d(x_n,x). } This shows that for the strong topology, Diracs never converge, while they do converge for the Wasserstein distance.
-It is a powerful property of the Wasserstein distance, which is regular with respect to the weak$^*$ topology, and metrizes it.
+It is a powerful property of the Wasserstein distance: on compact spaces, it metrizes weak convergence. \begin{prop}[Wasserstein metrizes weak convergence on compact spaces] If $\Xx$ is compact, $\al_k \rightharpoonup \al$ if and only if $\Wass_p(\al_k,\al) \rightarrow 0$. \end{prop} \begin{proof} For $p=1$, this is the Kantorovich--Rubinstein metrization theorem: by duality, $\Wass_1$ is the supremum over $1$-Lipschitz test functions, and on a compact metric space this class is compact modulo constants by Arzel\`a--Ascoli.
+Thus convergence in $\Wass_1$ is equivalent to weak convergence.
+Proposition~\ref{prop-comp-wass-p} then shows that all Wasserstein distances $\Wass_p$ induce the same convergent sequences on compact spaces.
+Hence weak convergence is equivalent to convergence in $\Wass_p$ for every $p\geq1$. \end{proof}